 Last week, Google announced that they were expanding Phrase Match in order to include traffic that has been covered by Broad Match Modifier up to now.
 They will phase out Broad Match Modifier and use this upgraded Phrase Match starting next week.
 This will apply to English, German, Spanish, French, Italian, Dutch, Portuguese, and Russian, with other languages to follow by July 2021.

-Broad Match Modifier are the keywords you designate in your search with a “+” that can match any part of a search.
+Broad Match Modifiers are the keywords you designate in your search with a “+” that can match any part of a search.
 Other search terms could appear before, after, or in between the Broad Match Modifier keywords and your ad would match.
 For example, +blue +coat would apply to “women’s blue winter coat,” but not to “blue summer jacket.”

-Phrase Match are the keywords you put inside of quotes that allow searches to apply that match the specific order of your keywords, including variations, but can include other terms before or after.
+Phrase Match is the keywords you put inside of quotes that allow searches to apply that match the specific order of your keywords, including variations, but can include other terms before or after.
 For example, if your Phrase Match keyword is again “blue coat,” it could match searches like “comfortable blue coat” or “best blue coats on sale.”
 However, it would not match “blue fall coat” or “men’s blue trenchcoat.”

 Is the change good for users?